-But in fact, Islamophobia is also an issue in Muslim-majority countries, although it appears in different forms.
+In fact, Islamophobia is also an issue in Muslim-majority countries, although it appears in different forms.
 In Muslim-majority countries, Islam is deeply rooted in religious practices, and disputes over the existence of Islamophobia date back to postcolonial attempts to secularise the state and abandon religions (Bazian 2019).
 Mohamed Nawab (2019) highlighted the factors leading to the rise of Islamophobia in Malaysia, particularly the link between race and religion, and the encroachment of Islamic politics into the lives of non-Muslims.
 In a study by Ahmad Faizuddin, Jaffary and Zaizul (2020), Buddhists in Malaysia expressed Islamophobic tendencies in response to Muslim dominance in political and administrative spheres.

 Ahmad Faizuddin, Jaffary and Zaizul (2020) added that while Buddhists claimed that they felt religiously threatened by the implementation of Islamisation, this fear was probably racially and not religiously motivated.
 Osman (2006) noted that political and economic competition between races often gets in the way of preachers and those who want to learn about Islam.
-Nevertheless, Nur Amali (2020) asserted that the Chinese and Malays in Malaysia often conflate the two different terms and treat them as one.
+Nevertheless, Nur Amali and Wakefield (2020) asserted that the Chinese and Malays in Malaysia often conflate the two different terms and treat them as one.

-Mediatization, Countering Islamophobia and Islamic Da'wah
+Mediatisation, Countering Islamophobia and Islamic Da'wah

-Lundby (2009) viewed mediatization as the increasing impact of media on all aspects of social life, focusing on both the mediatization of society and the mediatization occurring within society.
-Schulz (2004) defined mediatization as a concept that analyses the development of communication media, impact on dependencies, constraints and exaggerations with potential implications for new media.
-Expanding beyond the mediatization of politics (Kepplinger 2002), this concept has been investigated in diverse domains of culture and society, including migration (Hepp et al 2011), sports (Ličen 2022), education (Kerimov 2022), and religion (Hjarvard 2008).
+Lundby (2009) viewed mediatisation as the increasing impact of media on all aspects of social life, focusing on both the mediatisation of society and the mediatisation occurring within society.
+Schulz (2004) defined mediatisation as a concept that analyses the development of communication media, impact on dependencies, constraints and exaggerations with potential implications for new media.
+Expanding beyond the mediatisation of politics (Kepplinger 2002), this concept has been investigated in diverse domains of culture and society, including migration (Hepp, Bozdag and Suna 2013), sports (Ličen et al. 2022), education (Kerimov, Shebzukhova and Ebzeev 2022) and religion (Hjarvard 2008).

-This study employed Stig Hjarvard's mediatization conceptual framework.
-In Hjarvard's (2008) mediatization study, the media is perceived as an agent of religious change, indicating the power of media in shaping public opinion about religion.
+This study employs Stig Hjarvard's mediatisation conceptual framework.
+In Hjarvard's (2008) mediatisation study, the media is perceived as an agent of religious change, indicating the power of media in shaping public opinion about religion.
 His study found that the authority of religious institutions in the Nordic countries has declined significantly as a result of the rise of the media.
 Hjarvard (2008) argued that the media can have opposite effects on religion; it can lead to either a desacralisation or a re-sacralisation of society.

-Sufi and Yasmin (2022) highlighted that most studies of Islamophobia have been conducted in the United Kingdom or the United States, suggesting that Islamophobic incidents are more common in these two countries than in other parts of the world.
-As a countermeasure, Sufi and Yasmin (2022) argued that the media can help reduce or even alleviate negative expressions about Islam and Muslims, as an important complement to policymakers.
-Anderson (2015) recommended that the news media adopt 'peace journalism' as a method of disseminating the right information about Islam and combating Islamophobia by challenging prevailing news conventions.
+Sufi and Yasmin (2022) highlighted that most studies of Islamophobia have been conducted in the United Kingdom (UK) or the US, suggesting that Islamophobic incidents are more common in these two countries than in other parts of the world.
+As a countermeasure, Sufi and Yasmin (2022) argued that the media can help reduce or even alleviate negative expressions about Islam and Muslims as an important complement to policymakers.
+Anderson (2015) recommended that the news media adopt "peace journalism" as a method of disseminating the right information about Islam and combating Islamophobia by challenging prevailing news conventions.
 Hammad (2020) is certain that the internet could be an effective platform to host a series of forums where Muslims can represent themselves.
-Resisting Islamophobia can be an act by Muslim individuals, for example, a Muslim student living in the United States wrote poems about his feelings and shared them online to combat Islamophobia (Wheatley 2019).
-The other approach is the representation of Muslim leaders in performing the politics of belonging in the United States (McGinty 2012).
+Resisting Islamophobia can be an act by Muslim individuals; for example, a Muslim student living in the US wrote poems about his feelings and shared them online to combat Islamophobia (Wheatley 2019).
+The other approach is the representation of Muslim leaders in performing the politics of belonging in the US (McGinty 2012).